STUDY OF THE MICROBIOLOGICAL PROFILE OF SPONTANEOUS BACTERIAL PERITONITIS IN PATIENTS OF CIRRHOSIS OF LIVER WITH ASCITIS

 Keywords:

-cirrhosis, ascites, SBP
+cirrhosis, ascites, SBPAbstract

 Background: Cirrhosis is a chronic disease of the liver in which diffuse destruction and regeneration of hepatic parenchymal cells occur, with